-Whether you choose to grill it, roast it, steam it, saut— it, or bake it, fiber-rich eggplant is one of the more versatile vegetables you can prepare.
+Whether you choose to grill it, roast it, steam it, sautÉ it, or bake it, fiber-rich eggplant is one of the more versatile vegetables you can prepare.
 And the good news is that it's available year-round, but it is especially plentiful during the summer months.
-Eggplant has a mild, slightly sweet flavor and “meaty” texture that makes it the perfect addition to meat and poultry-based stews and casseroles, as well as to a host of vegetarian main and side dishes.
+Eggplant has a mild, slightly sweet flavor and “meaty” texture that makes it the perfect addition to meat and poultry-based stir-fries and casseroles, as well as to a host of vegetarian main and side dishes.
 Here are a few tips for buying, storing, and cooking this popular vegetable, which can be enjoyed on all Phases of the South Beach Diet.

 When shopping for eggplants, be sure to look for those that are firm, heavy, and smooth.
 Eggplants with wrinkled or flabby-looking skin will most likely taste bitter.
 To check for freshness, press the vegetable with your thumb; the indentation should fill up rapidly if the eggplant is fresh.